Outsourcing

 Pro Tip:

 Use shared dashboards (like Jira, Linear, Trello) and over-communicate.
-Treat your external partners like an extension of your real team: invite them to standups, retrospectives, even product demos.
-Culture is not just for full-timers—it’s for everyone touching your product.
+Treat your external partners like an extension of your real team: invite them to standups, retrospectives, and even product demos.
+Culture is not just for full-timers.
+It’s for everyone touching your product.

 Final Thoughts